wardenenv/warden/docs/configuration/mftf.md

 ### Debugging MFTF Tests

 By default Warden uses headless Chrome browser.
-If you want to preview the tests - you need to extend `.env` file and recreate environment (`warden env down && warden env up`)
+If you want to preview the tests - you need to extend `.env` file and update environment containers (`warden env up -d`)

 ```
 WARDEN_SELENIUM_DEBUG=1